How To File A Case Under The Factories Act

 WhatsApp

-To initiate a case under the Factories Act, follow these steps:
+To learn how to file a case under the Factories Act, follow these steps:

-1. Determine if there are violations of the Factories Act, such as unsafe working conditions, lack of safety equipment, or non-compliance with health regulations.
+1. Determine if there are violations of the Factories Act, such as unsafe working conditions, lack of safety equipment, or non-compliance with health regulations matter.
+However, for disobedience of an Inspector’s order, the complaint must be filed within six months.

 2. Draft a formal complaint detailing the specific violations.
 Include facts, dates, and any evidence if available.

 3. Address the complaint to the Directorate of Industrial Safety & Health (DISH) or the relevant authority in your state.
-Ensure the complaint is signed by the aggrieved worker or their representative.
+The aggrieved worker or their representative should ensure the complaint is signed.

 4. File the complaint within the stipulated time frame, generally within three months of the violation being known, or within six months for disobedience of an Inspector’s order.

 5. After submission, the Inspector will investigate the complaint.
-Be prepared to provide additional information or evidence if requested.
+If additional information or evidence is d, prepare for it.

-6. The Inspector will take necessary actions based on the findings, which may include legal proceedings against the factory management if violations are confirmed.
+6. Based on the findings, the Inspector will take necessary actions, including initiating legal proceedings against the factory management if violations are confirmed.

 Grounds for Filing a Case